 Foto fra UNTSO

-Military observers at the UN mission UNTSO.
+Military observers in the UN mission UNTSO.
 Photo: Astrid Høg.

-1. Improving the Safety and Security of Peacekeeping (incl. veterans)
+1. Improving the Safety and Security of Peacekeepers (incl. veterans)

 2. Supporting Effective Performance and Accountability by All Peacekeeping Components